A-m-e-y/ECE_510_Documentation/project_journal.md

 - I created a new GitHub repo for this project -
 - 🔗 GitHub Repo - [Floating_Point_MAC_HW_Accelerator](https://github.com/A-m-e-y/Floating_Point_MAC_HW_Accelerator)
 - Detailed documentation for this project is available in the README.md file of this GitHub repo.
+- I struggled a lot with the verilog code for this MAC unit, I tried multiple LLMs to vibe-code this MAC unit, but it was failing miserably to do so.
+- So with lot of trial and error, and taking inspiration from GitHub repos, I was able to implement the MAC unit in pure Synthesizable Verilog in the end.
+- I took heavy inspiration from the work of hankshyu's GitHub repo - [Link](https://github.com/hankshyu/RISC-V_MAC.git).
 - I also implemented the testbench for this MAC unit using Verilog and extensively tested it.
 - Then I created a Python script to test the MAC unit using `cocotb` and `iverilog`.
 - I tested this MAC unit with cocotb extensively to gain some confidence that it works as expected.
--- So basically, I was able to implement a fully functional IEEE-754 compliant 32-bit Floating Point MAC unit written in pure Synthesizable Verilog, with a fully automated testbench and software verification pipeline.
+- So basically, I was able to implement a fully functional IEEE-754 compliant 32-bit Floating Point MAC unit written in pure Synthesizable Verilog, with a fully automated testbench and software verification pipeline.

 ## Week 6 -
 - After successfully implementing the Floating Point MAC unit last week, I started working on taking this MAC unit further.